Patricia Barry

-Patricia Barry (born Patricia Allen White, November 16, 1922 – October 11, 2016) was an American stage, film, and television actress.
+Patricia Barry (born Patricia Allen White, November 16, 1922 – October 11, 2016) was an American actress.

 Although Barry has numerous credits performing in stage productions and in films, the majority of her work was in television between 1950 and 2005, when she appeared in over 100 series either in supporting roles or as a guest star.

-Early years
+Early life and education

 Barry was born in Davenport, Iowa.
 Her father was a physician.
 She attended Stephens College in Columbia, Missouri, where she received her academic and practical training in acting in the school's drama department, which was administered by the distinguished Broadway actress and teacher Maude Adams.
 After Barry's graduation from college, she gained some professional experience on stage in 1944 before winning a Rita Hayworth look-alike contest.
 The resulting publicity from that contest led to Barry being signed to a Hollywood movie contract with Warner Bros.